l7mp/stunner/doc/OBSOLETE.md

 3. a LoadBalancer service to expose the STUNner deployment on a public IP address and UDP port (by default, the port is UDP 3478), and finally
-4. a NetworkPolicy, i.e., an ACL/firewall policy to control network communication from STUNner to the rest of the cluster.
+4. a NetworkPolicy, i.e., an ACL/firewall policy to control network communication from STUNner to the rest of the Kubernetes workload.

 The installation scripts packaged with STUNner will use hard-coded configuration defaults that must be customized prior to deployment.
 In particular, make absolutely sure to customize the access